 . . .
 I have always made snapshots; to use Imogen Cunningham's phrase a "celebration of the commonplace"

 Until 2008 I had filed and ignored these snapshots, now I am giving them some attention.
 These are personal documents and observations of things and events around me.
+I am not attempting a Speculum Mundi.
 Oddly I am finding these snapshots the most exciting part of my work at the moment.
 It is the newest work, and the newest set of prints; but also the oldest, with images being recognised as part of this portfolio coming from Singapore in 1963 and Yemeni photographs from 1967, forty four year old images never printed before

 I had been expecting a narrative to emerge unifying these pictures.
 But following the major printing of them for the 2017 BRAG show I now see the Snapshots as a load of mongrel puppies, all different, following me around sniffing and yapping and peeing on everything.